Question: It’s been a while and change, but the Robot Games are back once again. This time it’s Capture the Flag!

 Solution

-Though Aaron can move however he likes, not having any angular information, anything he does will be averaged over all angles relative to the target.
-So, his strategy must be to move a given distance from the center.
-Knowing the radius of the target, he can pick the best value $\ell_a(r)$ for each value of $r.$
+Though Aaron can move however he likes, without access to angular information, anything he does will be averaged over all angles relative to the target.
+So, his strategy must be to move an optimal distance from the center, given $r.$ Knowing the radius of the target, he can pick the best value $\ell_a(r)$ for each value of $r.$

 So, without losing generality, we can put Aaron at radius $\ell_a(r)$ along $\theta=0$ and Erin will be at distance $\ell_e$ at the angle of the target, $\theta.$